rotationalio/rotational.io/content/en/blog/2023-06-05-async-or-swim.md

 description: "A technical dive into asynchronous processing in Go."
 ---

-The Go programming language provides powerful and bespoke tools for managing concurrency.
-But how do we utilize them effectively and unlock truly robust asynchronous code?
+The Go programming language provides powerful tools for managing concurrency, but robust asynchronous code requires us as developers to design around uncertain tasks and manifold queues.
+Step through an async codebase with us in this post!

 <!--more-->

 ## What's an Async Task?

-If you're a developer like me you try to avoid introducing concurrency when it's not necessary.
-Concurrency is a double-edged sword that enables things like vector processing on graphics cards and eventing systems but is notoriously difficult to understand, debug, and maintain.
-However if you're building services for users, being able to service simultaneous requests is absolutely necessary.
-Hopefully you're also using a database which is equipped to handle concurrent updates and resolve consistency issues.
+If you're a developer like me, you avoid introducing concurrency when it's not necessary.

+Concurrency is a double-edged sword that enables things like vector processing on graphics cards and eventing systems, but is **notoriously** difficult to understand, debug, and maintain.
+Unfortunately, if you're building services for users, being able to service simultaneous requests is unavoidable.
+Hopefully you're using a database equipped to handle concurrent updates and resolve consistency issues.
+(If you aren't sure, it may be time to [get a bit more familiar with your data layer.](https://rotational.io/blog/age-of-postsql/))

-While building Ensign we needed a way to not just service user requests, but schedule tasks to happen "sometime in the near future".
+While building [Ensign](https://rotational.app/register), we needed a way to not just service user requests, but schedule tasks to happen "sometime in the near future".
 For example, if a user logs into the system, we want to update their `last_login` timestamp in a database.
 This doesn't need to happen immediately since it's not a critical step for giving a user access to the system, but it should happen _eventually_.
-In distributed systems terminology, eventual consistency.
+In distributed systems terminology, that's eventual consistency.
+(Looking for [an entertaining introduction to distributed systems?](https://youtu.be/69NHCONuCDU).)

 So let's build an asynchronous task manager in Go!